kuberhealthy/kuberhealthy/cmd/daemonset-check/README.md

 does not complete within the given timeout it will report a timeout error on the status page.

 Containers are deployed with their resource requirements set to 0 cores and 0 memory and use the pause container from Google (gcr.io/google_containers/pause:0.8.0), which is likely already cached on your nodes.
-The node-role.kubernetes.io/master NoSchedule taint is tolerated by daemonset testing pods.
 The pause container is already used by kubelet to do various tasks and should be cached at all times.
+The node-role.kubernetes.io/master
+NoSchedule taint is tolerated by daemonset testing pods.
+The Daemonset Check respects node selectors via the `NODE_SELECTOR` environment variable to assign these daemonsets to specified nodes.
 If a failure occurs anywhere in the daemonset deployment or tear down, an error is shown on the status page describing the issue.

 #### Daemonset Check Kube Spec: